pmd/build-tools/README.md

 ## build-env

-Ubuntu Linux based, same as github actions runner, see [Virtual Environment](https://github.com/actions/virtual-environments).
+Ubuntu Linux based, same as github actions runner, see [Runner Images](https://github.com/actions/runner-images).
 It can be used to test the scripts and perform the builds without github actions.

 Once build the docker container: